 Driving is a very sensitive issue for most elderly people.
 The more objective the family is about their driving skills and abilities the more successful the family will be in convincing the older person to limit their driving or stop driving altogether.

 There’s no legal age at which you must stop driving.
 You can decide when to stop as long as you don’t have any medical conditions that affect your driving.
 You can find out more about how changes to your health can affect your driving and how to give up your licence, if needed on the DVLA website.

 There is a direct correlation between driving skills and medications in the body.
 Many medications prescribed for elderly people can impair driving skills.
 Over the counter medications can have the same effect.
 Alcohol combined with medication can be lethal.

 Yearly vision exams are crucial to driving activity.

 - Glaucoma, cataracts and diabetic retinopathy are the most common eye conditions associated with ageing.

 - As people age, peripheral vision is reduced.

-- As people age, they may have trouble telling different colors apart
+- As people age, they may have trouble telling different colours apart

 - As people age, their eyes are more sensitive to bright lights

 - As people age, night driving becomes more difficult